-- Responsibly manage the Bank through the Covid-19 crisis: Mid March 2020, the Group launched a Crisis Unit in order to apply sanitary recommendations of the Ministry of Health, preserve the health of our employees in particular by allowing virtually 100% of employees by end March to work from home with all appropriate digital means. - Foster diversity: launch of a Diversity Committee with two main objectives: increase the percentage of women in managerial positions and better take into account the international dimension of SG Luxembourg.
+- Responsibly manage the Group through the Covid-19: The Crisis Unit launched at the really beginning of the crisis in order to be in line with the sanitary recommendations of the Ministry of Health and with our concern to promote well-being at work and specially during homeworking (allocation of equipment budget, provision of parking space to avoid public transportation, provision of masks) was maintained with weekly committees.
+The management also prepared the Bank for the exit phase: ahead of many peers, SG Luxembourg put in place as early as September 2021 the future homeworking set-up to be activated once sanitary and fiscal transitional measures expire. - Foster diversity: launch of a Diversity Committee with three main objectives: - Increase the percentage of women in managerial positions and better take into account the international dimension of SG Luxembourg.
 Gender equality is a top objective of the Group.
-The Group signed the Luxembourg Diversity Charter in 2013, and is a longstanding participant to the Diversity Day Lëtzebuerg. - Promote Talent: Launch of a Career and Development Committee and update of succession plans of key managers. - Promote responsible corporate culture and ethics principles: with a new corporate purpose ("Building together, with our clients, a better and sustainable future through responsible and innovative financial solutions") and by supporting employee involvement in solidarity initiatives.
+The Group signed the Luxembourg Diversity Charter in 2013 and is a longstanding participant to the Diversity Day Lëtzebuerg. - Promote Talent: launch of a Career and Development Committee and update of succession plans of key managers. - Promote responsible corporate culture and ethics principles: with a new corporate purpose ("Building together, with our clients, a better and sustainable future through responsible and innovative financial solutions") and by supporting employee involvement in solidarity initiatives.